mobilecoinfoundation/mcips/text/0003-recoverable-transaction-history.md

 Note that the sender can use any address to identify themself, so long as they know the private spend key of that address.

 The sender memo with payment request id, with type bytes `0x0101`, is the same as `0x0100` except that the schema includes a payment request id in the payload under the HMAC.
+(The payment request id is a 64-bit number which identifies a payment request.
+This proposal does not specify how payment requests work, but is compatible with many realistic proposals for that.)

 To prevent a malicious party from confusing the recipient, a client should not associate a payment to a sender automatically unless the HMAC check passes.